FitiaIlaina/minti/README.md

    npx expo start
    ```

-#You should this server to run minti :
+#You should use this server to run minti :
 https://github.com/FitiaIlaina/minti-server/